mkollaro/destroystack/README.md

 Set the VM IDs and links in the config file.
 Change the disk names in case they are called differently than `/dev/{vdb,vdc,vdd}`.
 Don't put your main disk in here!
 They will all be formatted.
-Just add or remove server entries depending on how many you have.
 The services password is what will be set in the answer files for keystone and other things, you don't need to change it.
 The timeout is in seconds and tells the tests how long to wait for stuff like replica regeneration before failing the tests.

-    $ python bin/generate_answerfiles.py
+    $ python bin/generate_config_files.py

 If you chose to use packstack, install the basic topology with this (more will be supported later):